mr-kaveh/kubernetes-deployments/Readme.md

-Kubernetes Cluster master install and initialization on centos7
+Kubernetes Cluster master installation and initialization on centos7